griffithlab/civic-server/README.md

     rake db:migrate
     rails s

-You will want to obtain the initial CIViC data set and load it using `rake civic import`.
+You will want to obtain the initial CIViC data set and load it using `rake civic:import['GeneVariant.tsv','ClinicalEvidence.tsv']`.
 Contact the authors for a copy.

 Next, you'll need to set up the client side application using the following: